spring-projects/spring-restdocs/CONTRIBUTING.md

 ### Building from source

-To build the source you will need to use Java 8 – the main project only requires Java 7 but the sample projects use Java 8.

-The code can be built with Gradle:
+To build the source you will need Java 7 or later.
+The code is built with Gradle:

 ```
 $ ./gradlew build